-Nazarene Bible College offers two degrees: The Bachelor of Arts in Ministry (B.A.Min.), and the Associate of Arts in Ministry (A.A.Min.).
+Nazarene Bible College offers two degrees: The Bachelor of Arts in Ministry (B.A.Min.) and the Associate of Arts in Ministry (A.A.Min.).

-The Bachelor of Arts in Ministry degree is offered through two degree structures-the traditional degree structure and the AdVantage accelerated degree structure.
+The Bachelor of Arts in Ministry degree is offered through a traditional degree structure and through accelerated degree structures.

-The college's traditional degree structure provides entrance to all of the college's majors in:
+The college's traditional degree structure provides entrance to the following majors:

 - Bible and Theology

 - Christian Educational Ministries

 - Counseling for Christian Ministries

 - > Hispanic Pastoral Ministries

 - Leadership and Ethics

-- Pastoral Leadership

 - Pastoral Ministries

-The school's accelerated bachelor's degree completion program, AdVantage, provides entrance to majors in Counseling for Christian Ministries, Leadership and Ethics, and Pastoral Leadership.
+The school's accelerated bachelor's degree completion program, AdVantage, provides entrance to majors in Counseling for Christian Ministries and Leadership and Ethics.
+The Pastoral Leadership major is offered through an accelerated degree structure as well.